 Caution for joint filers: Some banks may not accept a direct deposit of a joint tax refund into an individual account.
 If your filing status is married filing jointly, please check with your bank or financial institution before requesting the deposit of a joint refund into an individual account.

-3. IRS Check by Mail
+IRS or State Refund Check by US Postal Mail

 If you do not have a bank account or for any other reason you wish to receive a tax return refund check from the IRS or State tax agency mailed to you by U.S. Postal Mail, select this option during checkout from the eFile.com tax app.
 Once your tax return has been accepted by the IRS and/or State, a paper check will be sent to you through the U.S. Postal Service.
 It generally takes at least twice as long as direct deposit to receive your refund through the mail.

 Make sure that you review your name and address information on your tax return to make sure it's correct before you submit it to the IRS.
 If you move or change your address after you submitted your return, you will need to complete and sign online Form 8822, Change of Address, so the IRS has the latest address on file to send the check to you.
 Once you sign the form, select one of the save options, print it, and mail it to the IRS.

 If you are a U.S. Citizen or Resident and you are expecting a refund check, you might need to register with the State Department's Office of American Citizens Services and provide them with your most recent contact information (local address, phone number, email address, etc.) and contact then as often as possible when your information changes.
 This will help them reach you about the status of your delivered check in case the check does not list your correct mailing address.